ManojTuraga/UNO-The-CLI-Game/README.md

 4. Four Normal Wildcards per color = 4 Cards<br />
 5. Four DrawFour Wildcards per color = 4 Cards<br />
 <br />
-NOTE: Unlike certain versions of UNO, the rseult of these Cards CANNOT be avoided.
+NOTE: Unlike certain versions of UNO®, the rseult of these Cards CANNOT be avoided.
 That means that these cards cannot be stacked

 #### Skip Card
 This card can be used to skip the next player in the order of play.
 Can be played on cards of the same color, other skip cards, or on a Wildcard.
 If the first card in play is a skip card, the first player is skipped and the play starts with the second player in the order